 Historical Tours of Port Hope and Cobourg

 This tour includes visits to such buildings as Victoria Hall which features a replica of the deep-welled Old Bailey Courthouse, the James Cockburn Room, the Grand Concert Hall and the Art Gallery of Northumberland.
-Another historical building worth visiting is St Peter`s Anglican Church with its neo-gothic architecture, its beautiful stained glass windows and its Cassavant organ.
-(Recitals can be arranged.)
-Hear about the lives of famous parishioners from Canon Spragge to Justice Armour and D’Arcy Edward Boulton.
 Also in Cobourg are the American 'cottages' which allowed Cobourg to be called the Newport of the North.
 Learn about its famous citizens such as Egerton Ryerson, Marie Dressler and Sir Sandford Fleming.
-A gem worth visiting is the wooden St Mark’s Anglican Church, built by the pioneers of the town in 1822.
+A gem worth visiting in Port Hope is the wooden St Mark’s Anglican Church, built by the pioneers of the town in 1822.
 While there, learn about the founders of this town as well as see the graves of G.G.
 Vincent Massey and the author, Farley Mowat.
 Also learn about the lives of Port Hopers: The Great Farini and Joseph Scriven.

 A Victorian Mansion and A Loyalist Home

 The Proctor Mansion in Brighton is worth a visit.
 Sitting on top of a hill, this two storied, Georgian brick mansion was created by the Proctor Family who founded the town.
 The original furnishings speak of a bye-gone era with a formal parlour for guests, elegant dining room, back kitchen, and bedrooms.
 Check out the view of Lake Ontario from its belvedere.
 During the summer months, the neo-classical Barnum House near Grafton is open for visitors.
 Founded in 1819, it has original furnishings with a formal parlour, servants’ quarters, a huge hearth in the kitchen and the study of Eliakim Barnum, its founder.
 It has been lovingly restored by the Architectural Conservancy of Ontario.